4LSAB Multi-Agency Safeguarding Adults Policy and Guidance (July 2023)

 4LSAB Multi-Agency Guidance on Safeguarding Adults in Commissioned Services (November 2022)

-4LSAB Multi-Agency Guidance on Prevention and Early Intervention in Adult Safeguarding (June 2020)
+4LSAB Multi Agency Guidance on Prevention and Early Intervention (November 2023)

-4LSAB Multi-Agency Guidance on Modern Slavery (June 2020)
+4LSAB Multi-Agency Guidance on Modern Slavery and Human Trafficking – April 2024

 Guidance on Safeguarding in Prisons and Approved Premises (December 2016)